MicrosoftDocs/azure-devops-docs/docs/work/import-process/customize-process.md

 ![Supported process plug-ins and objects for process import](_img/ALM_IP_SupportedPlugins.png)

-For a summary of differences between what's supported in Team Services versus an on-premises TFS, see [Differences between VSTS and TFS process template customizations](differences.md).
+For a summary of differences between what's supported in VSTS versus an on-premises TFS, see [Differences between VSTS and TFS process template customizations](differences.md).

 ## How to customize a process
 It's easiest to customize a process by starting with a well-defined process rather than building one from scratch.